 The paper is structured as follows.
-Section 22 introduces the MobiBench framework, presenting its architecture and main components, and Section 3 discusses how mobile developers can utilize MobiBench.
-In Section 44, we shortly discuss the OWL2 RL profile and our reasons for focusing on it, and elaborate on its implementation as a ruleset.
-Section 5 5explains our selection of OWL2 RL rule subsets for optimization purposes.
-Section 6 elaborates on the benchmarks we performed using MobiBench.
-We discuss related work in Section 7, and end with conclusions and future work in Section 8.
+Section 2 introduces the MobiBench framework, presenting its architecture and main components, and Section 3 discusses how mobile developers can utilize MobiBench.
+In Section 4, we shortly discuss the OWL2 RL profile and our reasons for focusing on it, and detail its implementation as a ruleset.
+Section 5 elaborates on our selection of OWL2 RL rule subsets for optimization purposes.
+Section 6 presents and discusses the benchmarks we performed using MobiBench.
+We review related work in Section 7, and end with conclusions and future work in Section 8.